FuelLabs/sway-libs/docs/book/src/asset/base.md

 ## Setting Up Storage

 Once imported, the Asset Library's base functionality should be available.
-To use them, be sure to add the storage block bellow to your contract which enables the [SRC-20](https://docs.fuel.network/docs/sway-standards/src-20-native-asset/) standard.
+To use them, be sure to add the storage block below to your contract which enables the [SRC-20](https://docs.fuel.network/docs/sway-standards/src-20-native-asset/) standard.

 ```sway
 {{#include ../../../../examples/asset/base_docs/src/main.sw:src20_storage}}